INTO-CPS-Association/example_digital-twin_incubator/README.md

 The system consists of:

-- A styrofoam box in order to have an insulated container.
+- A Styrofoam box in order to have an insulated container.

-- A heat source to heat up the content within the styrofoam box.
+- A heat source to heat up the content within the Styrofoam box.

 - A fan to distribute the heating within the box